 Job interviews are always critical.
-When you are after a particular job, and there are other individuals equally keen on landing the same job, your answers to those difficult questions in a job interview will be the game changer.
-Here’s an overview of those difficult questions in a job interview certainly come up.
+When you are after a particular job, and there are other individuals equally keen on landing the same job, your answers to these common interview questions in a job interview will be the game changer.
+Here’ is an overview of some of the most common interview questions in a job interview that will certainly come up.

 These tips will help you think on your feet and answer all questions with ease and confidence:

 This is sometimes the most difficult question in a job interview to answer.
 Remember, this is your elevator pitch.
 It gives you an opportunity to introduce yourself the way you want to and to lay the cards in your favor.